james-doran97/CNN_Traffic_Sign_Classification/README.md

 ![Screenshot](model_acc.png)
 ![Screenshot](model_loss.png)

 ML Pipeline split into 4 steps, Preprocessing, Training, Evaluation, Deployment.
 This pipeline is containerised and run through a Jenkins localhost.

+For initial stage, Jenkins pipelins is structured in seperate jobs.

+## Jenkins
+- First Job defines the connection to the GitHub repo, and triggers whenever a code change is made
+- Docker image built from DockerFile
+- DockerFile creates local directories for raw data, processed data, metrics, and the model.
+Then copies files over to container, and installs the dependencies defined in requirements.txt
+- Container then run
+- Preproessing job runs on completion of first initial job, with code defined in preprocessing.py
+- Training job then executed, from code defined in train.py
+- Evaluate job then executed, from code defined in evaluate.py
+- Deploy job then executed, from code defined in deploy.py